Today (January 7, 2014): Review of Andaz Prinsengracht, Amsterdam’s trendiest boutique hotel.

 - Local phone calls are free.

-- The charming and well-trained very young staff is a delight in every way.
-They are knowledgable, anxious to help and the service they offer is excellent.
+- The charming and well-trained staff is a delight in every way.
+They are knowledgeable, anxious to help and the service they offer is excellent.

 - There’s a complimentary red and white wine service from 5 to 7 pm every day.

 - The hotel features a spa, with fully equipped gym, sauna, rain showers, and relaxation area, all adequately sized for an urban boutique hotel IMHO.

 - The hotel has a small but pleasant garden for those in need of some fresh air.